ondrej33/hctl-model-checker/README.md

 That includes (sort of) canonization of state variables in the formula.

 In the `abstract_syntax_tree.py` and `model.py`, the main data structures can be found.

+### Tests

+Basic overall tests of the model-checking procedure are present in the `testing` folder, together with instructions (readme).